earizon/txt_world_domination/README.md

 * [Software Architecture](https://earizon.github.io/txt_world_domination/viewer.html?payload=../SoftwareArchitecture/ALL.payload)
 * [PostgreSQL Architecture](https://earizon.github.io/txt_world_domination/viewer.html?payload=../PostgreSQL/notes.txt)

-## Taking and classifying notes "vs" LLM AI
+## Taking and classifying notes "vs" LLM AI and prompt Engineering

-* Why taking notes in the era of Machine Learning and Large Language Models.
+Why taking notes in the era of Machine Learning and Large Language Models?

-Simply puts.
+Simply put.
 They complement each other:

-  AI responses are just stochastic answers.
+- LLM responses are just stochastic answers.
 They look to make sense, but they completely ignore the real world outside its "buffer" context.

- When taking notes we can just "reuse" the knowledge of experts posting in magazines, research papers, reddit, coffee chats, ...
+- When taking notes we can just "reuse" the knowledge of experts posting in magazines, research papers, reddit, coffee chats, ...

- AI works "fine" when applied to limited contexts, for example, basic programming tasks or (not so basic) math-like tasks with a well defined set and operations (algebraic problems, chess-like problems, ...).
+ AI works "fine" when applied to limited (not necesarely small) contexts, for example, basic programming tasks or (not so basic) math-like tasks with a well defined set and operations (algebraic problems, chess-like problems, ...).

 I work in the software development world.
 Let me summarize my experience:

  - When asking AI bots about some well defined programming code, it works.
    Really Nice!
  - When asking AI bots about some blur administration task related to operation of systems with many opinionated tools, undefined context, competing companies shelling overlapping products, ... **AI miserably